wend

 go in a specified direction, typically slowly or by an indirect route.

 Wendi Yan (b.
-1999, Beijing) constructs speculative epistemologies through research-based worldbuilding, using CGI, game engines, and documentary practices to interrogate the boundaries of scientific imagination.
+1999, Beijing) constructs speculative epistemologies through research-driven worldbuilding and metafictional simulation, using CGI, game engines, and documentary practices to probe and play with the artifice of knowledge.
 Her work—spanning films, interactive media, and fictional archival installations—examines the embodied challenges of facing alien epistemic systems across time.
-Operating at the convergence of artistic experimentation and philosophical inquiry, Wendi’s practice reconfigures scientific artifacts as speculative fictions: she models impossible instruments, animates epistemological creatures, and engineers virtual environments governed by counterfactual logics.
+Staging fiction to investigate what constitutes the real, she models metaphysical instruments, animates epistemological creatures, and engineers virtual environments governed by counterfactual logics.

-Wendi has or will exhibit at Ars Electronica Festival (Linz), House of Electronic Arts (Basel), Samsung Vision Hall (Seoul), Hyundai Motorstudio (Beijing), Singapore Art Week, NEW INC (New York), TANK Shanghai, X Museum (Virtual), and Slash (San Francisco).
-She has spoken at the Gray Area Festival, Rhizome World, Trust, SeedAI x SXSW and Skywalker Ranch.
+The Grand Prix recipient of the 6th VH Award by Hyundai Motor Group, Yan has or will exhibit at Ars Electronica Festival (Linz), House of Electronic Arts (Basel), Stiftung St. Matthaus (Berlin), Ujazdowski CCA (Warsaw), Vision Hall (Yongin), Hyundai Motorstudio (Beijing), TANK Shanghai, X Museum (Virtual), and Slash (San Francisco).
+She has spoken at the Gray Area Festival, New Inc Demo Festival, Rhizome World, Trust, SeedAI x SXSW, FWB Fest and Skywalker Ranch.
 Residencies include Eyebeam and the Arctic Circle Artist & Scientist Expedition.
-Her work has been published by WeTransfer, Wallpaper and Coeval Magazine.
-She has completed multiple art commissions for the Berggruen Institute, including a film project on the search for life in the clouds of Venus by MIT scientists.
+She has been profiled or interviewed for her work by Monopol Magazine, Art & Business China, Meta Eye, Sursuma, Serpentine Future Art Ecosystem, WeTransfer and Coeval Magazine.
+She was a New Museum New Inc member for Y11 (Creative Science) and Y12 (Extended Realities).
+She has completed multiple art and writing commissions for the Berggruen Institute.

 CV